-Year Ended December 31, ns Ended 30,
+Year Ended hs Ended

+Dec ember 31, June 30,

-2014 2015 2016
+2014 2015 2015 2016

-(In thousands)
+(In (In thousands)

-(unaud lited)
+(unau dited)

 Research and development \$304 \$ 169 \$ 74 \$ 89

 General and administrative 392 190 85 100

 Sales and marketing 103 57 27 22

 Total stock-based compensation expense \$ 799 \$ 416 \$ 186 \$ 211

-(2) See Notes 2 and 12 to our financial statements included elsewhere in this prospectus for an explanation of the calculations of our basic and diluted net loss per common share, pro forma net loss per share, and the weighted-average number of shares used in the computation of the per share amounts.
+See Notes 2 and 12 to our financial statements included elsewhere in this prospectus for an explanation of the calculations of our basic and diluted net loss per common share, pro forma net loss per share, and the weighted-average number of shares used in the computation of the per share amounts.

-(3) We define Adjusted EBITDA as net income or loss adjusted for depreciation and amortization, stock-based compensation expense, compensation expense related to the vesting of common stock held by GLOBALFOUNDRIES resulting from our joint development agreement and interest expense.
+We define Adjusted EBITDA as net income or loss adjusted for depreciation and amortization, stock-based compensation expense, compensation expense related to the vesting of common stock held by GLOBALFOUNDRIES resulting from our joint development agreement and interest expense.
 See "Selected Financial Data" for a reconciliation of Adjusted EBITDA to net loss, the most directly comparable GAAP financial measure, the explanation of why we track Adjusted EBITDA, why Adjusted EBITDA may be a useful measure for investors, and the limitations of this measure as an analytical tool.